camillelamy/explainers/coop_reporting.md

 Step 5.2 allows us to capture the accesses made to a COOP page from windows it opened but that were placed in its former browsing context group.
 Again, the marking happens when the other window navigates.

 ![Reporting when opening a window from a COOP page](/COOP_reporting_opening_window.png)

+After loading the page with COOP reporting, when the new browsing context navigates to another page that is cross-origin or no longer has the same COOP (including reporting), we remove it from the set of *browsingContextsToNotifyOfAccess* in all top-level browsing contexts.

+>  Keeping the browsing context in the set of accesses to notify when
+>  navigating to a same-origin page with the same COOP allows to report issues
+>  when the first page of a site would trigger the browsing context group switch,
+>  but the blocked access would only happen on the second page of the site.

 From there, we can reuse the changes described in the **WindowProxy changes** section above to properly emit reports.